Rocking stone: Stones that used to move

 A stone used to rock on a gritstone outcrop on Warley Moor near Halifax in West Yorkshire.
 It had already ceased to rock when described by John Watson in 1775.

 Ayrshire in Southwest Scotland apparently is endowed with a geology that lends itself towards the formation of rocking stones.
 Several rocking stones, or stones that used to rock at one time, are there.

 A rocking stone that some associate with the Druids is on Cuff Hill in Hessilhead, near Beith in North Ayrshire.
 It no longer rocks due to people digging beneath to ascertain its fulcrum.
 It is in a small wood and surrounded by a circular drystone wall.
 An article was published in the Cumnock Chronicle in 1907 on the reason for the stone being dislodged.

 The Ogrestone or Thurgartstone near Dunlop in East Ayrshire is thought to have been a rocking stone.
 However, soil has built up around the base of the Thurgatstone over the years, which now prevents any rocking motion.

 A rocking stone existed in 1913–1919 at Sannox on Arran, on a nearly horizontal platform next to the seashore.

-The Lamagee or Lamargle stone in Lugar as previously mentioned is in the center of a loose collection of stones in the village of Lugar in East Ayrshire.
-The Lamargle stone rests on two stones.
-Local legend has it that the Lamargle stone used to rock, but it no longer does.
-The Witch's Stone or Boarstone on the Craigs o'Kyle is recorded by the author John Smith as having rocked.

-The Clochoderick Stone near Howwood and Kilbarchan in Renfrewshire used to rock, and it is said that the Druids used it to judge people.
-The accused was made to sit on the stone and by the way it moved, the Druids judged the innocence or guilt of the individual.
-It is also said to be the burial place of Rhydderch Hael, King of Strathclyde, who was the victor at the Battle of Arderydd near Arthuret in the Borders.
-His victory brought Christianity to Strathclyde.
-This stone is very unusual and is a SSSI for Geology in its own right.